 Direct ecommerce and wholesale can work together to build overall business when vendors resist the temptation to do it alone.

 >> Crunch the numbers.
 It’s crucial to consider all the costs associated with DTC business, not just sales margins, when making plans.
 “In order to be competitive in that [direct] space, it gets super-expensive, and cost per click is super-high.
-You have to throw a lot of money at it,” says Hill.
+You have to throw a lot of money at it,” said Hill.

 >> Consider your customers.
 Where do most shoppers choose to spend their money?
 Probably in stores (only 10 percent of overall retail sales are through ecommerce, according to 2017 Census data).
 Massey cites one footwear brand that realized 90 percent of its sales were through retailers, but 90 percent of its marketing budget was trying to push people to its website.
-“Now they’re evolving and making the company responsive to the customer’s journey,” he says.
+“Now they’re evolving and making the company responsive to the customer’s journey,” he said.

 >> Try strategic stocking.
 Cotopaxi (see below) offers only carefully selected SKUs through wholesale—products they think most easily communicate the brand’s story to new customers.
-“With one of our bags, the Luzon del Dia, you immediately see every bag is different,” says founder Davis Smith.
+“With one of our bags, the Luzon del Dia, you immediately see every bag is different,” said founder Davis Smith.
 “Customers learn the bags are designed by the sewers using remnant materials.
 The product itself creates a story for the consumer.”

 Cotopaxi launched in 2014 as a digitally native brand, and founders Davis Smith (also CEO) and Stephan Jacob (also president and COO) intended to keep it that way.
-“But we recognized as the brand grew that retailers can truly be amazing partners,” Jacob says.
+“But we recognized as the brand grew that retailers can truly be amazing partners,” Jacob said.
 “There’s value and place for physical retail.
 If you look at the percent of transactions and purchase behavior, people still want to experience a brand in a real-life environment.”
 So Cotopaxi made the leap into wholesale, starting with an REI partnership at the end of 2017.
 The brand is now expanding into carefully vetted specialty retailers.

-Customer acquisition is an important factor in the shift, Smith and Jacob acknowledge.
+Customer acquisition is an important factor in the shift, Smith and Jacob acknowledged.
 “One of the challenges for a digital brand is reach—how do you get in front of the customers?”
-Smith says.
+Smith said.
 “You’re driving traffic to your site, hopefully in an organic way, but certainly through paid efforts.”
 And when it comes to growing the business in particular markets, “It’s not going to be cost-effective to get yourself in front of every person in that market online.
 That’s where we’re able to leverage retail partners.”

 And while jumping into wholesale means losing some control over brand messaging, Cotopaxi plans to help retail employees communicate their socially conscious ethos through training sessions.
-“That’s key, having your partners excited and able to tell your brand’s story,” Davis says.
+“That’s key, having your partners excited and able to tell your brand’s story,” Davis said.